Gradient flows of interacting Laguerre cells as discrete porous media flows: Introduction

 Given a compact domain $\Omega\subset \mathbb{R}^d$ with Lipschitz boundary, we study the dynamics of $N$ interacting cells, represented by a tessellation in $\mathbb{T}_N^s(\Omega)$, and whose location is parameterized by a vector of cell centers (or particles) $X = (x_1,\ldots,x_N)\in {(\mathbb{R}^d)}^N$.
 Specifically, for a given subset of admissible tessellations $\mathbb{L}_N(\Omega) \subseteq \mathbb{T}_N^s(\Omega)$ and a fixed parameter $\varepsilon>0$, we consider the following energy:

-In practice, we will focus on the two cases where $\mathbb{L}_N(\Omega)$ is either $\mathbb{T}_N(\Omega)$ (the union of the cells is fixed) or $\mathbb{T}_N^s(\Omega)$ (the union of the cells is optimal).
-Loosely speaking, the first term in \eqref{eq:FepsX} measures how close the tessellation is representative of the particle distributions.
+In practice, we will focus on the two cases where $\mathbb{L}_N(\Omega)$ is either $\mathbb{T}_N(\Omega)$ (the union of the cells is fixed) or $\mathbb{T}_N^s(\Omega)$ (the union of the cells is is not determined a priori, but it is rather the set that yields the minimal value of problem \eqref{eq:FepsX}).
+Loosely speaking, the first term in \eqref{eq:FepsX} measures how closely the tessellation approximates the particle distribution.
 The second term is the energy of the tessellation which we suppose to depend only on the cell volumes, $C_i:[0,\infty)\rightarrow \mathbb{R}$ being a given function which might be different for each cell.
 For example, a common choice for $C_i$ used to model biological cells, is the (non)linear spring model

-where $K(a)>0$ is a scaling factor called bulk modulus and which might depend on $a$, and $\bar{a} >0$ is the target volume which is assumed common to all cells.
+where $K(a)>0$ is a scaling factor called bulk modulus and which might depend on $a$, and $\bar{a} = |\Omega|/N$ is the target volume which is assumed common to all cells.

 The dynamics of the cell centers on the time interval $[0,T]$ is governed by the gradient flow of $F_\varepsilon$, with respect to a weighted $l^2$ metric on $(\mathbb{R}^d)^N$, defined as follows:

 for all $\dot{X},\dot{Y} \in (\mathbb{R}^d)^N$ and where $m^0 \coloneqq \{m_1^0,\ldots, m^0_N\} \in \mathbb{R}^N_{>0}$.
 More precisely the evolution of the cell centers is given by a curve $X:[0,T] \rightarrow (\mathbb{R}^d)^N$ satisfying